SquareBracketAssociates/PatternsOfDesign/Chapters/DoubleDispatch/DoubleDispatch.md

 ### Introducing faces on DieHandle

-The  previous test ==testAddingADieAndHandle== is not really good because it can pass just if we add two objects in the diehandle and this is not really satisfactory.
+The  previous test `testAddingADieAndHandle` is not really good because it can pass just if we add two objects in the diehandle and this is not really satisfactory.

 ```
 DieTest >> testAddingADieAndHandle